 Black Eyed Suan

 The Black-eyed Susan is a native of the United States and the Great Plains.
-It can commonly be found in open woodlands, prairies, fields and in waste areas across the state.
-While technically a perennial this flower tends to be a short-lived plant in some areas, however it freely self-seeds so it rarely dies out.
-The common name originates in an old English poem called ‘Sweet Williams Farewell to Black-eyed Susan’ which talks about how the Sweet William plant and Black-eye Susan bloom so beautifully together.
-The Black-eye Susan is known for its daisy like flowers with petals that range in color from bright yellow to burgundy red and several different combinations in between.
-All varieties do have the characteristic dark brown to black cone in the center that gives the flower its name.
-Black-eyed Susans are a fairly hairy plant, the species name hirta means hairy and refers to the short bristles on the leaves and the stem.
-This pollinator plant has few insect or diseases issues outside of the occasional bout of powdery mildew under very humid conditions.
-Use this plant in wildflower or cottage gardens as a mass of color for the best effect or use shorter varieties as a border of a flower bed.
+It can commonly be found in open woodlands, prairies, fields, and waste areas across the state.
+While technically a perennial, this flower tends to be a short-lived plant in some areas; however, it freely self-seeds, so it rarely dies out.
+The common name originates in an old English poem, 'Sweet Williams Farewell to Black-eyed Susan,' which discusses how the Sweet William plant and Black-eye Susan bloom beautifully together.
+The Black-eye Susan is known for its daisy-like flowers with petals ranging in color from bright yellow to burgundy red and several combinations in between.
+All varieties have the characteristic dark brown to black cone in the center, giving the flower its name.
+Black-eyed Susans are a fairly hairy plant.
+The species named hirta means hairy and refers to the short bristles on the leaves and the stem.
+This pollinator plant has few insect or disease issues outside of the occasional bout of powdery mildew under very humid conditions.
+Use this plant in wildflower or cottage gardens as a mass of color for the best effect, or use shorter varieties as a border of a flower bed.

 Have questions?
 Contact our office where our Horticulture Extension Agent will assist you with questions.